- International Tourism Management

 this course?

-- Surrey is the UK’s top university for tourism, transport, travel and heritage studies, with Surrey Hospitality and Tourism Management having an outstanding global reputation.
+- Surrey is consistently ranked one of the UK's top universities for hospitality, tourism, transport, travel and heritage studies, with Surrey Hospitality and Tourism Management having an outstanding global reputation.

-- You’ll have the option to take one of our award-winning Professional Training placements that will prepare you for work in industry.
+- You’ll have the option to take one of our award-winning Professional Training placements in the UK or abroad, or study at one of partner universities across the world, or a mix of both.

 Statistics